Linuxfabrik/monitoring-plugins/check-plugins/needs-restarting/README.md

 ## States

+* OK if no system or service restart is needed.
-* WARN on needed service or system restarts.
+* WARN if a system reboot is required.
-* Does not alert on other problems like `Modular dependency problem` (yum/dnf) etc.
+* WARN if services need a restart.
+* UNKNOWN if the OS is not supported.

 ## Perfdata / Metrics